IamTheCarl/pcb_forge/README.md

 This readme file will quickly cover how the config file formats work and what prototyping/manufacturing processes can be used.

 # Disclaimer
-This tool is currently an early work.
+This tool is currently an early work and not well tested.
 It is your responsibility to validate the generated GCode that it will produce the expected products and not damage your machine.
 If you discover that your input files produce gcode that is incorrect or may damage a machine, please open an issue providing all your input files and explain what is wrong with the generated gcode.

 I use [ncviewer.com](https://ncviewer.com/) as a way to visualize GCode while testing.
 If your machine comes with a visualizer, you should prefer that as it's likely more accurate to your machine.